LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 and their default settings.

 .. note:: Items marked with a double asterisk (**) indicate variables that
-          are supported directly in CMake and are also supported in RAJA as CMake dependent options, for finer-grained configuration control.
+          are supported directly in BLT/CMake and are also supported in RAJA as CMake dependent options, for finer-grained configuration control.
           The RAJA CMake dependent variable form adds the prefix ``RAJA_``.